zeitmaschinen/figma-mcp-server/README.md

 - You need bulk queries across hundreds of components
 - You want Claude to help maintain design system quality

-Besides, most official MCPs (like Figma’s) only work with Dev Mode and follow a freemium model.
+Most official MCPs (like Figma’s) only work with Dev Mode and follow a freemium model.
 This server bypasses that limitation by allowing direct access to file data via the public API.
 And it’s completely free! 💯

 # Start here ↓